vala-lang/vala-docs/docs/developer-guides/bindings/generating-a-vapi-with-gobject-introspection.md

 example,
 [GDataList](http://developer-old.gnome.org/glib/unstable/glib-Keyed-Data-Lists.html)
-is a generic in Vala but is not supported as such by GObject Introspection, so the the following is necessary for [soup_form_encode_datalist](http://developer.gnome.org/libsoup/stable/libsoup-2.4-HTML-Form-Support.html#soup-form-encode-datalist):
+is a generic in Vala but is not supported as such by GObject Introspection, so the following is necessary for [soup_form_encode_datalist](http://developer.gnome.org/libsoup/stable/libsoup-2.4-HTML-Form-Support.html#soup-form-encode-datalist):

 ```xml